-Lynn Grove Academy in Gorleston-on-Sea have had their activities to identify and support young carers recognised by the awarding of the Carer Friendly Tick – Education award.
+Lynn Grove Academy in Gorleston-on-Sea have had their work to identify and support young carers recognised by being awarded the Carer Friendly Tick – Education award.

 The team have worked to evidence and develop what they have in place to support young carers which has led to their award being presented this September.